kimjiminnus/kospiForecast/README.md

 The project provides a reusable, modular framework for training and evaluating Transformer-based models on multivariate financial time-series data.

 ## Configurations
--DataParameters
+- DataParameters
--ModelConfigs
+- ModelConfigs
--Training Arguments data classes for simplified parameter inputs.
+- Training Arguments data classes for simplified parameter inputs.

 The DataPipeline covers market data retrieval, temporal alignment, log return transformation, data preprocessing, feature scaling, instantiation of a custom TimeSeriesDataset class and returning them in the form of train and val dataloaders.